Getting started with HarperDB is easy and fast.

 - Providing the URL of the HarperDB instance.

 - Providing the Authorization header (more on using Basic authentication).

-- Providing the Content-Type header, HarperDB only accepts application/json.
+- Providing the Content-Type header.

 - Providing a JSON body with the desired operation and any additional operation properties (shown in the --data-raw parameter).
 This is the only parameter that needs to be changed to execute alternative operations on HarperDB.

 HarperDB video tutorials are available within the HarperDB Studio.
 HarperDB and the HarperDB Studio are constantly changing, as such, there may be small discrepancies in UI/UX.